andreabac3/Drive-on-Google-Cloud-Platform/README.md

 ## Architecture
 The project provide the following functionalities:<br>
 1)  Firebase Authentication Login/Logout
+2)  Listening folder
-2)  Mkdir
+3)  Mkdir
-3)  Delete dir and content
+4)  Delete dir and content
-4)  Delete file
+5)  Delete file
-5)  Upload file
+6)  Upload file
-6)  Download directory (using zip format using Cloud Function)
+7)  Download directory (using zip format using Cloud Function)

 The architecture is shown in this figure:
 ![architecturefigure](./images/ArchitectureDriveGCP.png)